uwgraphics/VisSnacks/content/tutorials/3-easy-to-see/index.md

 <!--more-->

 I am always looking for a shorcut that I can give to people to help them do Visualization better.
 Is there one easy thing that will help a lot?
-This is my current favorite: "Think about what a visualization makes easy to see?"
+This is my current favorite: **Ask "What does this visualization make easy to see?"**

 The biggest short cut - Always emember the "prime directive:" **Task First!** (hopefully you got that from {{< link "1-what-is-vis" >}}) - is harder to make direct use of.
 The "easy-to-see" shortcut is so simple, and can be used by everyone on day one (it is in {{< link "1-what-is-vis" "Tutorial 1" >}}), but less prominent.

 You can ask the question in both directions:

-1. Critique: Ask "What does this visualization make easy to see?" (and, correspondingly, what does it *not* make easy to see).
+1. Critique: Ask "What does this visualization make easy to see?" (and, correspondingly, "what does it *not* make easy to see?").
 2. Design: Ask "What do I want to make easy to see?"

-If the answers don't match, clearly there is room for improvement...
+If the answers don't match, there is room for improvement...

 You might wonder... "how do I know what is easy to see?"